Betong, Sarawak: Population

-In 2020 census, the population in Betong was 162,537.
-The majority of residents are Iban (109,834); the next largest ethnic groups are Chinese (35,706), Malay (16,028), Bidayuh (182), Melanau (379), and Kelabit (408).
+According to the Malaysian census, the total population of Betong District declined from 62,131 in 2010 to 46,900 in 2020, representing a decrease of 15,231 over the ten-year period.
+An estimate from 2015 indicates a population of 101,426 for the entire Betong Division.
+The majority of residents are Iban (75,923 residents); followed by the next largest ethnic groups are Chinese (20,584 residents), Malay (8,362), Melanau (216), Bidayuh (57), and other ethnics (15).

 Economy and education

 Betong's main economies are centered on farming, agriculture, and fishing.
 Most businesses are family-owned.

+The Betong Division Development Agency (BDDA) is focusing on income-generating initiatives to boost the region's economy.
+Under the leadership of Deputy Premier Datuk Amar Douglas Uggah Embas, BDDA has established sub-committees to explore opportunities in tourism, economic activities, and modern agriculture.
+These efforts align with Sarawak's Post Covid-19 Development Strategy 2030 (PCDS 2030), aiming for the state to achieve developed status by 2030.

 Most bus express will pass through Betong junction, but only the Miri-Bintulu-Sibu-Sarikei-Betong-Lubok Antu bus route from Boreneo Bus will enter Betong bus station.

 To ensure the development of human capital and to meet the demands of Sarawak Corridor of Renewable Energy, education in Betong has been the subject of significant investment over the years.
 Betong is acknowledged by many as where early Iban people were educated first.

 There are a variety of schools in Betong, including five elementary/national (SK St John, SK Spaoh, SK Nanga Ajau, SK Balingan, SK St Augustine), one middle (SMK Datuk Patinggi Kedit), five secondary (SMK Spaoh, SMK Pusa, SMK Ulu Layar, SMK Beladin, SMK St Augustine), three vocational (Kolej Vokasional, SJK Chung Hua, Pusat GIATMARA), one boarding (Maktab Rendah Sains Mara), and one community (Kolej Komuniti Betong), one polytechnic (Polytechnic Metro).